qbarnes/cw2dmk/BUILDING.md

 The `--recursive` option clones the source along with any submodules.

-If you have trouble running the above command, see Github docs for help with [Connecting to GitHub with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
+If you have trouble running the above command, see GitHub docs for help with [Connecting to GitHub with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).